ibm-cloud-docs/log-analysis-cli-plugin/logdna-cli.md

 # IBM Cloud Logging (ibmcloud logging) CLI
 {: #logdna-cli}

 The {{site.data.keyword.cloud}} command-line interface (CLI) provides extra capabilities for service offerings.
-This information describes how you can use the CLI to list and export information for logging service instances for an account.
+This information describes how you can use the CLI to list and export information for {{site.data.keyword.la_full_notm}} and {{site.data.keyword.at_full_notm}} service instances for an account.
 {: shortdesc}

 ## Prerequisites